isen-ng/homebrew-dotnet-sdk-versions/README.md

 Because the dotnet packages uses shared dependencies between different versions, it is unwise to delete these dependencies when uninstalling a particular version as it will cause other versions not to work.

-If there is a need to purge these dependencies, use the `zap` command:
+If there is a need to purge these dependencies, use the `zap` flag:

 ```
-brew cask zap <version>
+brew uninstall --zap --cask <version>
 ```

 *Important*: Uninstalling the offical version will also remove these dependencies, so you'll need to reinstall the particular version you want to use again.